neondatabase/website/content/docs/guides/neon-authorize.md

 <a href="https://github.com/neondatabase-labs/auth0-nextjs-neon-authorize" description="A Todo List built with Auth0, Next.js, and Neon Authorize (SQL from the Backend)" icon="github">Auth0 + Neon Authorize</a>
 <a href="https://github.com/neondatabase-labs/stytch-nextjs-neon-authorize" description="A Todo List built with Stytch, Next.js, and Neon Authorize (SQL from the Backend)" icon="github">Stytch + Neon Authorize</a>
 <a href="https://github.com/neondatabase-labs/azure-ad-b2c-nextjs-neon-authorize" description="A Todo List built with Azure AD B2C, Next.js, and Neon Authorize (SQL from the Backend)" icon="github">Azure AD B2C + Neon Authorize</a>
+<a href="https://github.com/neondatabase-labs/descope-react-frontend-neon-authorize" description="A Todo list built with Descope, Next.js, and Neon Authorize (SQL from the frontend)" icon="github">Descope + Neon Authorize</a>
 <a href="https://github.com/neondatabase-labs/authorize-demo-custom-jwt" description="A demo of Neon Authorize with custom generated JWTs" icon="github">Neon Authorize with custom JWTs</a>
 </DetailIconCards>